Guide To Visiting The North Rim of the Grand Canyon

 North Rim through the trees

-The first time we visited, we thought we would drive through the North Rim Entrance Station to be greeted instantly with insanely beautiful views of the Grand Canyon.
+The first time we visited, we thought we would drive through the North Rim Entrance Station and be greeted instantly with beautiful views of the canyon.
 This was not the case.
 Pablo and I were both like, Where is it?!

 From Jacob Lake, in Northern Arizona, on Highway 67, head south 30 miles.
 You eventually meet the North Rim Entrance Fee Station.